Bua loi: China

+Southern India

+Paal Kozhukkattai is a traditional dessert that originated in Southern India— particularly Tamil Nadu and Kerala.
+The dish closely resembles Bua Loi, as both feature glutinous rice balls immersed in a sweetened coconut milk base.
+In Paal Kozhukkattai, the rice balls are typically made from freshly ground rice flour that is kneaded into a smooth dough, and shaped into small spheres.
+While they are often plain, some variations include a filling of melted palm sugar or jaggery.

+The rice balls are simmered gently in a mixture of coconut milk and palm sugar syrup until cooked.
+Some recipes may also incorporate cardamom, saffron, or even roasted cashews and raisins to add more flavour.

+Paal Kozhukkattai holds cultural and religious significance, as it is often prepared during festivals such as Ganesh Chaturthi, Navaratri, and other occasions.
+It is also commonly offered as prasadam to temple and village deities.

 Indonesia

 An Indonesian version of Tangyuan, a Chinese glutinous rice ball served in a hot broth or syrup, is called Wedang Ronde.
 Wedang is the Javanese word for beverage, and Ronde is a Dutch word for the round.
 The round, sugar- and the crushed peanut-filled ball are composed of glutinous rice flour.
 The method used to create the ball is similar to creating the Klepon.
 The sticky balls are served in a sweet ginger soup made with pandan leaves, fresh ginger, and palm sugar.